Jaxwood/aoc2015/README.md

 # Advent of Code 2015

-Solutions for [https://adventofcode.com/2015] written in typescript.
+Solutions for [advent of code 2015](https://adventofcode.com/2015) written in typescript.

 ![2015](2015.gif)